durangoretro/web/docs/hardware/dev_cart.md

 <figcaption>Durango Development RAM Cartridge</figcaption>
 </figure>

-The Durango Development RAM Cartridge, allows to load Programs using an SD Card interface, or using an aditional RAM to store the program.
+The Durango Development RAM Cartridge, allows to load Programs using an SD Card interface, or using an additional RAM to store the program.

-This Cartridge adds an aditional 32KB static RAM to Durango.
+This Cartridge adds an additional 32KB static RAM to Durango.

-Also, you can use this cartridge to load programs from an SD Card.
+Also, you can use this cartridge to load programs using _nanolink_ interface.
+You can send programs to Durango using a _Raspberry Pi_ connected using GPIO.